Stefie/bignum-sourcemap-bug/README.md

 Just a stripped down demo for compiler bug...

-Steps how I got here:
+# Steps how I got here:

-Create a new sterter project & ass bignum as a dependency:
+Create a new sterter project & add bignum as a dependency:

 ```
 $ mkdir new-project && cd new-project